Siahan Range

 The Siahan Range is a mountain range in the central part of Balochistan Province of southwestern Pakistan.
 The Siahan Range is primarily made up of limestone and sandstone and was formed when the north western Indian Plate collided with the Eurasian Plate.

 Geography

 The total length of the Siahan Range from Shireza to the western frontier is about 176 mi.
-The highest point of the range is on the east and is Razak (6758 ft): other peaks are Mughal Pabb (5979 ft) and Choto-e-Jik (5874 ft); westward the range decreases in height to about 5000 ft.
+The highest point of the range, Razak (6,758 ft), is on the east: other peaks are Mughal Pabb (5,979 ft) and Choto-e-Jik (5,874 ft); westward the range decreases in height to about 5,000 ft.

 Sub-ranges and ridges

 The Siahan Range, from the term applied to the western extremity of the range, is the name which may be given to the long ridge which separate Kharan from the valley of the Rakshan River and eventually fades westward into the hills of Iranian Balochistan.

 The range has never been thoroughly explored.
 It consists of two ridges: